ISC-HEI/gdx2d/00-index.md

 title: Welcome
 ---

-:exclamation: The gdx2d project is a simple to use 2d game and graphics framework.
+The gdx2d project is a simple to use 2d game and graphics framework.
 It is multi-platform (working on Windows, Linux and Android).
 It is Java based with the heavy-lifting done in native code (i.e. C/C++), for example for physics rendering.

 <div style="text-align:center">
   <a href="https://www.youtube.com/watch?v=eoVrifa1Xd0" target="_blank">